The Best Embedding Model For RAG is The One That Best Fits Your Data

 Trusting MTEB for model choices for RAG is like choosing new trousers based on reviews.
 Even if the reviews are stellar, the trousers may just not fit you at all.

-To support the importance of this point, some models that rank high on the MTEB benchmark may have been overfitted for the specific tasks that they are being evaluated on, with users reporting much lower performance with their own data.
+Similarly, some models that rank high on the MTEB benchmark may have been overfitted for the specific tasks that they are being evaluated on, with users reporting much lower performance with their own data.

 A much better approach for choosing a model for your RAG system is baselining using your own data.
 This way, you evaluate the performance of your system over time with data and user interactions that are as close as possible to your production use case, reducing risk that you’ll need to redesign your system already after having implemented it.